 LIGHT.-The lighthouse erected on the south-west point of Belle-isle is a circular stone tower, 62 feet high, faced with white fire brick.
 It exhibits, at an elevation of 470 feet above the sea, a fixed white light of the first order, which is visible in clear weather from a distance of 28 miles.
 It is lighted from sunset to sunrise from the 1st of April to the 15th of December of each year.
-A gun is fired from the lighthouse during a fog.

-STRAIT of BELLE-ISLE.-The breadth of the channels on either side of Belle-isle has just been mentioned.
-The entrance of the Strait of Belle-isle, between York point and Cape Bauld, is 26 miles wide; the latter point bearing from the former S. by E. At Cape Norman, 18 miles to the westward of Cape Bauld, the opposite coast of Labrador is distant only 14 miles; but the narrowest part of the Strait is at Amour point, in Forteau bay, where it is only $9\frac{1}{4}$ miles wide.
-The western entrance of the Strait, between Greenly island and Ferolle point, is nearly 21 miles wide ; the point bearing from the island S.S.W.
+A gun is fired from the lighthouse during a fog.\ of Belle-isle has just been mentioned.
+The entrance of the Strait of Belle-isle, between York point and Cape Bauld, is 26 miles wide; the latter point bearing from the former S. by E. At Cape Norman, 18 miles to the westward of Cape Bauld, the opposite coast of Labrador is distant only 14 miles; but the narrowest part of the Strait is at Amour point, in Forteau bay, where it is only 91⁄2 miles wide.
+The western entrance of the Strait, between Greenly island and Ferolle point, is nearly 21 miles wide; the point bearing from the island S.S.W.
 The course and distance through

-^{} Commander Orlebar remarks, "that the height of this light above the sea is a serious defect, for it is often obscured by land-fog, when lower down the horizon is clear.
+\ Commander Orlebar remarks, "that the height of this light above the sea is a serious defect, for it is often obscured by land-fog, when lower down the horizon is clear.
 Blackjoke cove being so near the east point of the island is always easy of access, and the point itself being of moderate height and extensive range of view, makes it a far more useful position for a light than the high south-east point."